Citizen Rights and Responsibilities

 a. supply you with all documents or provide access to view documents without making copies; or

-b. withhold all or some of the documents and give a reason for the withholding; or
+b. withhold all or some of the documents and provide an exemption for the withholding; or

 c. inform you if another government entity has the documents; or